 Value Added To Home

-Both conservatories and extensions will add to a property's total value, with property expert Phil Spencer estimating a conservatory adding up to 7% value and an extension up to 11%.
-Amongst these, he also estimates that simply applying for planning permission without actually building anything can add value, as it means the buyer doesn't have to go through the process if they want to build extension once they purchase the property.
+Both conservatories and extensions will add to a property’s total value, with property expert Phil Spencer estimating a conservatory adding up to 7% value and an extension up to 11%.
+Amongst these, he also estimates that simply applying for planning permission without actually building anything can add value, as it means the buyer doesn’t have to go through the process if they want to build an extension once they purchase the property.

 In the past, conservatories that were made of single pane glass could easily be broken into.
 Nowadays, conservatives come with double glazed windows as standard – which are very hard to break.
-Additionally, homeowners now have the option available to upgrade to triple glazed systems, offering more protection, better insulation and making them just as secure as an extension.
+Additionally, homeowners now have the option available to upgrade to triple-glazed systems, offering more protection, better insulation and making them just as secure as an extension.

 Extensions won’t affect a home’s overall security, however, they are as secure as the homes entry points, we always recommend using secure windows and doors with multipoint locking systems to keep your home as secure as possible.